 E-cigarettes and quitting

 If you have tried other ways to quit smoking without success, you could try e-cigarettes.
-If you are unable to quit smoking, you would be better off using e-cigarettes long-term, than continuing to smoke regular cigarettes.
-Research shows that it would be healthier to quit smoking completely, rather than use both e-cigarettes and tobacco (known as dual use).
+If you are unable to quit smoking, you would be better off from a health perspective using e-cigarettes long-term, than continuing to smoke regular cigarettes.
+Research shows that it would be less harmful to quit smoking completely, rather than use both e-cigarettes and tobacco (known as dual use).
 The best approach would be to stop smoking altogether, with behavioural support and/or cessation aids increasing the chance of success.
 E-cigarettes should not be used by youth, by non-smokers, or by ex-smokers who have quit altogether.

 Benefits of quitting